Take a closer look at our resident orcas

 Identifying the orcas

 Until the mid-70s not much was known about the orcas that inhabited the Salish Sea.
-In 1976, Ken Balcomb, Michael Bigg and Graeme Ellis started making identification photo cards to start cataloguing the orcas in the Salish Sea.
-They found there are actually several different types: Southern and Northern Resident Orcas, transient orcas (or Bigg’s killer whales), and, sometimes, even offshore orcas.
+In 1976, Ken Balcomb, Michael Bigg and Graeme Ellis started making identification photo cards to start cataloging the orcas in the Salish Sea.
+They found there are actually several different types: Southern and Northern Resident Orcas, transient orcas (or Bigg’s killer whales), and offshore orcas.

-Using the saddle-patch, a unique marking directly behind the dorsal fin, the orcas in the area were slowly catalogued, using an alpha-numeric system, with photo IDs.
+Using the saddle-patch, a unique marking directly behind the dorsal fin, the orcas in the area were slowly cataloged, using an alpha-numeric system with photo IDs.
 For example, the first whale identified in J Pod is J1, then J2, J3 and so forth.
-The resident orcas are also given familiar names with the most famous orca being J2, Granny, who is estimated to be 104 years old!
+The resident orcas are also given familiar names with the most famous orca being J2, Granny, who was estimated to be 85 and 104 years oldat the time of her passing!
 The transients are given the letter T then a number and another letter a, b, or c, to describe offspring.

 The Southern Resident Orcas are the most prevalently seen orcas around San Juan Island, and have been continually studied since 1976.
 All of the work leading to orca identification culminated in the now well-known Center for Whale Research, based on the west side of San Juan Island.
 The Center for Whale Research is dedicated to censusing, identifying and conserving the Southern Resident Killer Whales.

 In 2005, the Southern Resident Killer Whales were listed as endangered under the Endangered Species Act (ESA) in the United States.
 During the 1960s and ‘70s, many animals were taken for aquariums.
-Along with the added decline in salmon populations and toxins in the food chain, SRKW have been unable to recover their historic numbers.
-With 6 new babies in 2014 and 2015, and continued recovery efforts, there is still hope.
+Along with the added decline in salmon populations and toxins in the food chain, SRKWs have been unable to recover their historic numbers.
+With 2 new babies born in 2022, and continued recovery efforts, there is still hope.

 How can you help?
-Always make sure to buy wild and sustainably caught fish, reduce your carbon footprint, and volunteer/donate to groups like Save our Wild Salmon, Long Live the Kings, and The Center for Whale Research.
+When eating fish, try some alternatives to salmon like Pacific Rockfish or Sablefish.
+Always make sure to buy wild and sustainably caught fish.
+You can also volunteer/donate to groups like Save our Wild Salmon, Long Live the Kings, and The Center for Whale Research.